PhosCity/Aegisub-Scripts/docs/AegiGUI.md

 ## textbox

 This is the point where you will feel like this module is held with nothing but a duct tape and for good reason. `textbox` is notoriously hard to work with in complex GUIs.
 When I tell Aegisub to make a textbox that is one has width 1, how wide is that?
 Nobody knows.
 That width is in fact equal to the longest width of other items in that column.
 What if there are no other items in that column.
 Well then your textbox has no width.
+Lets say your textbox has a certain width and I set its width to two.
+Does that mean its width has been doubled?
+No again.
+Its width is sum of longest element of each column.
 Because of this nature of textbox where its width depends on dimensions of other elements in that row, there is no deterministic way to make textbox.
 Textbox is always hard to get right without some trial and error and unfortunately, this module does not solve this issue.

 This module does provide a class called `pad` which can force a cell to be a certain characters wide which will help use maintain the width of a textbox.